Issue Date

 RIBs | Not less than 35% of the offer |

 NBFCs have shown remarkable resilience and gained importance in the financial sector ecosystem, growing from less than ₹2 trillion AUM at the turn of the century to ₹41 trillion at the end of Fiscal 2024.
-During Fiscals 2019 to 2024, NBFC credit is estimated to have witnessed growth at a CAGR of 11%.
+During Fiscals 2019 to 2024, NBFC credit is estimated to have witnessed a growth at a CAGR of 11%.

 Rapid revival in the economy is expected to drive consumer demand in Fiscal 2025, leading to healthy growth in NBFCs.
 Going forward, CRISIL MI&A expects NBFC credit to grow at 15-17% between Fiscal 2024 and Fiscal 2027 driven by growth in the retail segment, and MSME loans in the wholesale segment.

-Gross Stage 3 loans amounted to 2.10%, 2.38%, 1.90%, 2.73% and 4.99% of Total Gross Loans as on September 30, 2024 and September 30, 2023, and as on March 31, 2024, March 31, 2023 and March 31, 2022, respectively.
+The company’s Gross Stage 3 Loans amounted to 2.26% of Total Gross Loans as at March 31, 2025, which was an increase from 1.90% as at March 31, 2024.
 Non-payment or default by its customers, its inability to provide adequate provisioning coverage for non-performing assets or change in regulatorily mandated provisioning requirements may adversely affect its financial condition and results of operations.

-As on September 30, 2024 and September 30, 2023, and as on March 31, 2024, March 31, 2023 and March 31, 2022, respectively, unsecured loans comprised 28.92%, 28.11%, 28.66%, 27.13% and 26.42% of its total gross loans, respectively.
+As at March 31, 2025, unsecured loans comprised 26.99% of the company’s total gross loans, which is a decrease from 28.66% as at March 31, 2024.
 Its unsecured loan portfolio is not supported by any collateral that could help ensure repayment of the loan, and in the event of non-payment by a borrower of one of these loans, it may be unable to collect the unpaid balance.

 Particulars (in Rs. crores)